ariatemplates/at-diff/README.md

 * `--load-parser-cache previousOutput.json` Specifies a previous output of the *parse* operation to be loaded in the cache to speed up the *parse* operation in case files did not change.
 This option can be repeated multiple times.
 * `--filter **/*` Specifies the pattern to use to create the list of files to be parsed.
 The default filter is `**/*`.
 * `--ignore **/*.bak` Specifies a pattern to exclude from the list of files to be parsed.
 This option can be repeated multiple times.
-* `--json-beautify` This option can be used to beautify the output
+* `--json-beautify` This option can be used to beautify the output.
 * `--console-output` This option can be used to display the resulting json file on the console.
+* `--deterministic-output` This option can be used to produce a file that is easier to compare with other files of the same kind (with classic diff tools): json keys are sorted so that the order in which files are parsed does not impact the output.

 ### compare